 – Karin Hoad, Founder of Animales de Asis Santuario

-Animales de Asis – Costa Rica is a private no kill sanctuary founded in 2000 with the capacity to shelter up to 200 dogs and cats, many of whom have been victims of animal abuse or cruelty, are senior animals or have special needs.
+Animales de Asis – Costa Rica is a private no kill sanctuary founded in 2000 with the capacity to shelter up to 200 dogs, many of whom have been victims of animal abuse or cruelty, are senior animals or have special needs.

 The sanctuary, located in Alto del Roble in Heredia, serves the entire Central Valley, and provides food, shelter, medical treatment, and most importantly, much needed nurturing.

 Medical treatment often involves expensive surgeries, testing, medication, as well as extensive follow-up care.
 Before being placed in adoption, our animals have been dewormed, vaccinated, neutered, microchipped, and socialized, On average, we place some 30-35 animals in their forever homes each month through weekly adoption events and social media postings.

 Unlike other shelters that emphasize adoption but euthanize the un-adoptable, the mission of Animales de Asis is to find forever homes for adoptable animals and to provide lifetime care and shelter for those who are unable to be placed.
 Founder and Director Karin Hoad believes that every dog and cat’s life is worth saving and that every animal deserves a quality of life.
 Animales de Asis is a Costa Rican nonprofit association funded exclusively by donations.